 Special Victims Unit

-Detective Sergeant Mike Doughtery, Supervisor, Major Crimes & Special Victims Units
+Detective Sergeant Jesse Carde, Supervisor, Major Crimes & Special Victims Units

 Through years of specific training and experience, the detectives of the Special Victims Unit utilize a wide range of techniques as well as technology to effectively and efficiently investigate these egregious crimes from initial report through arrest and prosecution, all while balancing the rights and dignity of the victim.
 Also, the Special Victims Unit works closely with the Department of Children and Families as well as the State Attorney’s Office, ensuring that victims receive the appropriate resources and counseling as well as justice.